 changeit is the default password for the truststore.
 Replace $JAVA_HOME with the java home if you don’t have that value set up already, or you can set it up with the help of this post. -noprompt is for skipping confirmation.

 Create your own Truststore with keytool

-Somettimes you dint have access or permission to the default truststore.
-In this case you can create your own and pass it to the Java VM at the runtime.
+Sometimes you dint have access or permission to the default truststore.
+In this case, you can create your own and pass it to the Java VM at the runtime.